gazebosim/sdformat/Migration.md

 1. **frame.sdf** `//frame/@attached_to` attribute
     + description: Name of the link or frame to which this frame is attached.
-      If a frame is specified, recursively following the attached\_to attributes of the specified frames must lead to the name of a link or the world frame.
+      If a frame is specified, recursively following the attached\_to attributes of the specified frames must lead to the name of a link, a model, or the world frame.
     + type: string
     + default: ""
     + required: *